bttuliao/myBlog/content/career.md

                         <p>IT Planning Intern</p>
                         <p class="description">
-                            Worked on configuration and documentation of ETL database solutions provided by SAP, such as SAP HANA Smart Data Integration, on SAP servers to be used as demos for clients
+                            Worked on configuration and documentation of ETL database solutions provided by SAP, such as SAP HANA Smart Data Integration, on SAP servers to be used as demos for clients.
                             <br /> <br />
                             Completed training for:
                             <div class="button_slide slide_down">SAP HANA</div>